NEWS ARCHIVE - 2013

 Part of my display of lino blocks and prints.

-My fabulous assistant Jen Hardy helping me "work the crowd."
+My fabulous assistant Jen Harvie helping me "work the crowd."

 A free door-prize draw was held, the winner had a choice of three framed,

 limited edition Sim prints that were on display.
 Thank you to the 37 people who

 entered the draw.
 The winner was Brian Golembioski of Vancouver, who selected

 the print "South Shore" as his prize.
 Congratulations!